 The Vibrelli Mini Pump is an affordable pump, with a traditional integrated pump head and locking lever.
 It features a dual mode that allows for pressure or volume pumping.
-It did not win our Best Buy Award due to poor pumping performance in comparison to the Pro Bike Tool Mini.
+It did not win our Best Buy Award due to poor pumping performance in comparison to the Pro Bike Tool High Pressure Pump.
 It also lacks features such as a flex fill hose.
-For a reasonably priced pump with better pumping performance, we suggest the Pro Bike Tool Mini.
+For a reasonably priced pump with better pumping performance, we suggest the Pro Bike Tool.

 Cons: Poor pumping performance, poor quality